 Primo is the tool that allows you to search for Watzek’s print and ebooks, media (including streaming film and music), and articles.
 Short videos (mostly about two minutes) show the process of finding books; requesting books through our regional consortium; finding articles; requesting articles when the full text is not immediately available; and renewing items through your Primo account.

 We can help you connect with resources you're looking for when they aren't available through the Watzek collection.
 Through Primo, you can request physical items from other academic libraries in our regional consortium; that service is called Summit.
-Summit books may be borrowed for six weeks.
+Summit books may be borrowed for six weeks, and may be eligible for renewal.
 Interlibrary loan, a similar service, makes it possible to request articles outside our subscriptions as well as physical items not available through Summit.
 All borrowing from other libraries has been slowed to some extent as a result of the pandemic.

 Watzek welcomes your suggestions for items to add to the collection.